cjlucas/rtorrent-python/README.md

 ------------------
 The xmlrpc interface to rTorrent is extremely unintuitive and has very little documentation, this project aims to make interfacing with rTorrent much easier.

-This project is considered beta, so expect the API to change.
+NOTE: This project is considered beta, so expect the API to change.
 All API changes will be noted in the CHANGELOG.

 REQUIREMENTS
 ------------